 Here’s a screen shot of my example setup:

-If someone leaves the port out (http://blog.duckdns.org) it would just go to a blank page because it would be forewarded to 192.168.1.1:804 which is a fake port with nothing listening.
+If someone leaves the port out (http://blog.duckdns.org) it would just go to a blank page because it would be forwarded to 192.168.1.1:804 which is a fake port with nothing listening.

-As a final note, if could have all of these sites on one computer (personally I’m doing this on raspberry pi 3 using lighttpd and homeassistent), but you would have to change the default ports for each server; e.g., instead of your blog listening to 443, you would have the ssl port listen to say 452. , your wife’s ssl port listening to say 574, etc. .
+As a final note, you could have all of these sites on one computer (personally I’m doing this on Raspberry Pi 3 using lighttpd and homeassistent), but you would have to change the default listening ports on each server that is running.
+For example, instead of your blog’s server software listening to 443, you would have the ssl port listen to say 452.
+Likewise, your wife’s ssl port would listen to say 574, etc. .